Osteomyelitis - discharge

 You or your child has osteomyelitis.
 This is a bone infection caused by bacteria or other germs.
 The infection may have started in another part of the body and spread to the bone.

-At home, follow the health care provider's instructions on self-care and how to treat the infection.
+At home, follow your health care provider's instructions on self-care and how to treat the infection.
 Use the information below as a reminder.

 When You're in the Hospital

-If you or your child was in the hospital, the surgeon may have removed some infection from your bones or drained an abscess.
+If you or your child was in the hospital, your surgeon may have removed some infection from your bones or drained an abscess.

 What to Expect at Home

 The provider will prescribe medicines (antibiotics) for you or your child to take at home to kill the infection in the bone.
 At first, the antibiotics will likely be given into a vein in the arm, chest, or neck (IV).
-At some point, the doctor may switch the medicine to antibiotic pills.
+At some point, your provider may switch the medicine to antibiotic pills.

-While you or your child is on antibiotics, the provider may order blood tests to check that the dose of antibiotic is ideal.
+While you or your child is on antibiotics, your provider may order blood tests to check that the dose of antibiotic is ideal and to determine if there are any adverse effects of the antibiotics.

 Self-care